 Read More: When Do Kids Start Preschool?

-Is There A Difference Between Early Visual Perception and Color Recognition?
+Early Visual Perception and Color Recognition?

 Babies can see colors before they can identify them.
 In general, the first time they see a color, it is achromatic.
 They can distinguish colors at birth.
 This is called “early visual perception.”
 However, the way they perceive these colors is not like how we do.